React - how to pass props to react components

 or ""

-with when we pass props values.
-Main idea of this approach is to simplyfy string valued props usage.
+when we pass props values.
+The main idea of this approach is to simplify string-valued props usage.

 So component creation should look like: